filecoin-project/venus/CODEWALK.md

 ## Dependencies

 Dependencies in go-filecoin are managed as go modules, go's new dependency system.
-Please use at least go 1.11.

 If you've cloned go-filecoin into your GOPATH, you may need to set the `GO111MODULES` environment variable to `on`.
 The build system automatically sets this but your favorite editor or IDE may not work without it.